It comes as no surprise that beaches in French Riviera attract millions of tourists from all over the world every year.

 This pebble beach is easily reachable and you can get there by foot from most parts of the city.

-You can either rent a sunbed on one of the private areas of the beach or opt for a public space and bring your own staff.
+You can either rent a sunbed on one of the private areas of the beach or opt for public space and bring your own stuff.

 The good thing is that no matter which option you select there are free showers available for everybody and a wide choice of bars and restaurants where you can enjoy a delicious lunch.